gmoore016/gmoore016.github.io/README.md

 # About Me

-I currently work with [Heidi Williams](https://heidi-williams.humsci.stanford.edu/) as a Predoctoral Research Fellow at the [Stanford Institute for Economic Policy Research](https://siepr.stanford.edu/).
+I currently work with [Heidi Williams](https://heidi-williams.humsci.stanford.edu/) as a Predoctoral Research Fellow at the [Stanford Institute for Economic Policy Research](https://siepr.stanford.edu/) (SIEPR).
 In this role I focus primarily on the economics of innovation, with special interest in health care and drug development.
 Other research interests of mine include the economics of education and market design.
+Prior to joining SIEPR, I completed my B. A. at Bowdoin College in 2019, studying Economics and Mathematics with a minor in Computer Science.

 If you're interested in my research, you can find my projects on [GitHub](https://github.com/gmoore016).
 I'm also available on [LinkedIn](https://www.linkedin.com/in/gideon-moore/).